microsoftgraph/group-membership-management/README.md

         Locate the service connection name on the screen.
 It follows this naming convention: `<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>`.

+-   ### Email Notification

+    In order to notify the requestor regarding the synchronization job status, please follow the steps in [this](/Service/GroupMembershipManagement/Repositories.Mail/Documentation/SetSenderAddressForEmailNotification.md) documentation.

 -   ### Create a pipeline

     In Azure DevOps we need to create a pipeline that will create your resources and deploy your code.